amonsoes/unity-agent/README.md

 python3 main_pendulum.py
 ```

-For the unity ml-agent, for which training currently works, but fails to converge
+For the unity ml-agent, for which training currently works, but does not converge

 ```
 python3 main.py executable